Esri/arcgis-runtime-samples-android/java/read-geopackage/README.md

 ## How to use the sample

-When the sample loads, the layers in the GeoPackage are shown in a drawer on the left side of the screen.
-Tap on one of these layers to add or remove it from the map.
+When the sample loads, the feature tables and rasters from the GeoPackage are shown on the map.

 ## How it works